Keratoconus: Causes, symptoms and 10 treatment options

 READ NEXT: How Down Syndrome Affects Eyes and Vision

 In the mildest form of keratoconus, eyeglasses or soft contact lenses may help.
 But as the disease progresses and the cornea thins and becomes increasingly more irregular in shape, glasses and regular soft contact lens designs no longer provide adequate vision correction.

-Treatments for moderate and advanced keratoconus include:
+Treatments for progressive keratoconus include:

-Custom soft contact lenses.
 Recently, contact lens manufacturers have introduced custom soft contact lenses specially designed to correct mild-to-moderate keratoconus.
 These lenses are made-to-order based on detailed measurements of the person's keratoconic eye(s) and may be more comfortable than gas permeable lenses (GPs) or hybrid contact lenses for some wearers.

 In the United States, custom soft contacts that are available for the correction of keratoconus include: